-Unofficial transfer credit evaluations completed by anyone other than the Office of Admissions is not a contract; it is an estimate of whether past coursework and experiences meet current School of Education and Indiana teaching license requirements.
+Unofficial transfer credit evaluations completed by anyone other than the Office of Admissions is not a contract; it is an estimate of whether past coursework and experiences meet current School of Education.
 Individual faculty members and advisors do not have the authority to determine program substitutions.
-Final approval is granted by the Academic Standards Committee.
+Final approval is granted by the School of Education Academic Standards Committee.